jeffa5/jeffa5.github.io/_drafts/2021-03-12-presentation-notes.md

 Focus on the interesting bits and make them fun with relatable examples.
 Trim out unnecessary information guiding the audience on a clear path.
 No tutorials.

+### Tell them

+1. Tell them what you are going to tell them
+2. Tell them
+3. Tell them what you told them